Trustworthy-Information-Access/Utility-Focused-LLM-Annotation/README.md

 # LLMs Annotations
 We use the hard negative samples provided by [Tevatron](https://www.dropbox.com/scl/fi/pkm1mtgfobae9kuesp7dr/train-tevatron.jsonl?rlkey=2thutc4zkozr9jp4zbbrz5rvi&dl=0).
 The prompts used in our paper are shown in prompts.md.
-All LLM annotated positive labels are shown in labels/.

 # Retrievers Training
 We use the RetroMAE and Contriever as our retriever backbone, which can be downloaded on [RetroMAE Pre-training on MSMARCO Passage](https://github.com/staoxiao/RetroMAE/blob/master/examples/pretrain/README.md) and [Contriever](https://huggingface.co/facebook/contriever)